BEROCHLU/sakata/README.md

-# sakata
+# Sakata Index
+At the right end of each date in the result, you'll find a accumulator.
-sakata index is accumulator of difference value between actual and predict calculated by neural network.
+The Sakata index is a value normalized by most recent accumulator of the difference between actual values and values predicted by the neural network.
-# neural network
+# Neural Network
 This is very simple and out of date neural network program.
 * Loss function is `least-squares method`
 * Activation function is `sigmoid`